-B: Full-table play will halt on tables 3 or more players short of the table with the most players.
+D: Play will halt on tables 3 or more players short (by elimination) than the table with the most players once the blinds are impacted (See Illustration Addendum).
 Play halts on other formats (ex: 6-hand and turbos) at TDs discretion.
 TDs may waive halting play and waiver is not a misdeal.
-As the event progresses, at TD's discretion tables may be more tightly balanced.
+As the event progresses, at TD's discretion tables should be more tightly balanced.